HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

-Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency. \autoref{fig:core_throughput} shows the throughput for a key series of optics in the observatory known as a coronagraph.
-Smaller throughputs mean less planet light makes it onto the detector and can have a profound impact on final yields.
+Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency. \autoref{fig:core_throughput} shows the throughput for a key series of starlight supprrssion optics in the observatory known collectively as a coronagraph.
+Smaller throughputs result in less planet light on the detector which can have a profound impact on final yields.

 ![Core throughput vs. separation (in lambda/D) for the coronagraph assumed by AYO (dotted purple), EXOSIMS (dashed pink) and pulled directly from the yield input